Melbourne Tradie Freezes Out Competition

 The ambitious tradie said one of the benefits of working for a multinational company was the exciting career prospects.

-“Working with a company like Johnson Control opens up so many possibilities.
+“Working with a company like Johnson Controls opens up so many possibilities.
 I’m really interested in working in Dubai next to get some great experience under my belt.
 I work with someone who followed that path earlier on, and I’d love to be on his level one day and have people calling me for help,” said Daniel.